210029073/employee_javafx/README.md

 )
 </code>

+### Eclipse Users
+There should be an option called <code>employee_javafx</code> in <code>Run -> Run Configuration</code> in Maven Build for running the JavaFX GUI on Eclipse.

+### IntellIJ Users
+There should be an option in Run Configurations called <code>Run Employee App</code> for those that are running IntelliJ.

 For Microsoft Windows users it should just work without any errors when running javafx:run when running it via the Plugins section from Maven tab in IntelliJ.

 Or javafx:run in run configurations for running Maven script via Eclipse.

 ## Important Note for macOS/Linux Users
+If for some reason that the Employee App does not work within Eclipse or Intellij simply do the following:

 - May not work correctly in Linux/macOS when running the project in Eclipse or IntelliJ
 - May involve you to install Maven from your dependency package manager.
 - For Debian/Ubuntu Linux users simply run <code>sudo apt install maven</code> on your terminal.